-There’s Something for Everyone at the Great Rivers Festival
+There’s something for everyone at the Great Rivers Festival

 Don't miss our top stories and need-to-know news everyday in your inbox.

-At the Riverlands Migratory Bird Sanctuary, canoes, kayaks, and stand up paddleboards will be available for the public to try in the calm backwaters of Ellis Bay.
-Paddling is open to all ages and skill levels but must be 11 years or older to paddle solo.
-Visitors will be able to talk to members of the St. Louis Canoe and Kayak Club plus many other paddling enthusiasts about water safety and paddling our great rivers.
-The paddling portion of the festival will be $5 per person and equipment will be supplied.
+You can look forward to live music, local food and drink vendors, local art vendors, and much more!
+There will be live bird shows from the World Bird Sanctuary and an appearance by Serengeti Steve:The Reptile Experience.
+Other attractions include archery, catch-and-release trout fishing, birdhouse building, sand and chalk art, and lessons on how to catch and prepare asian carp!

-For a complete list of show times and events, visit www.mtrf.org.
+For a complete list of show times and events, visit www.mtrf.org or for more information call (618) 462-6979.
 The National Great Rivers Museum is located off River Heritage Parkway (IL Hwy 143) at #2 Lock & Dam Way, East Alton, IL 62024, adjacent to Melvin Price Locks & Dam.
 The museum is open daily from 9 a.m. to 5 p.m. and has free admission.
 For more information, call 618-462-6979 or go online to www.mtrf.org.
 You can also find us on Facebook at www.facebook.com/GreatRivers.

 More like this: